Major William Haymond: Civilian career

 Upon the formation of Monongalia County in 1776, he served in various important positions, such as Justice of the Peace, Deputy Surveyor, Coroner, and Sheriff.

 After the Revolutionary War, he was one of the officials selected to administer the oath of allegiance to the Commonwealth of Virginia to all male inhabitants over the age of sixteen years.
 This oath required them to renounce and refuse all allegiance to George III, King of Great Britain.

 He was one of the commissioners appointed for adjusting the claims to unpatented lands in the counties of Monongalia, Yohogania, and Ohio.

-Upon the creation of Harrison County in 1784, Major Haymond was appointed the principal surveyor of the new county.
+Upon the creation of Harrison County in 1784, Haymond was appointed the principal surveyor of the new county.
 He traveled on horseback across the mountains to Williamsburg, where professors of William and Mary's college examined him as to his qualification for the position.
 He passed a successful examination and was a duly commissioned surveyor by the Governor of Virginia.